Rahi Badal Gaye

 Rahi Badal Gaye is a 1985 Hindi Romantic Drama film, produced by Ravi Malhotra under the R. M. Films banner and directed by Ravi Tandon.
-It features Rishi Kapoor, Shabana Azmi, Padmini Kolhapure, Suresh Oberoi and Shakti Kapoor.
+It stars Rishi Kapoor, Shabana Azmi, Padmini Kolhapure, Suresh Oberoi, and Shakti Kapoor.
 The music was composed by R. D. Burman.

+Rishi Kapoor had to endure 7 slaps from Padmini Kolhapure in a scene in Prem Rog where it was required to slap the character.
+He jokinging said that he would take revenge when if situation was reversed.
+Rahi Badal Gaye presented that opportunity but he finished the scene without payback.